jadounrahul/kartsnms/doc/Alerting/Transports.md

 ## PagerDuty

-LibreNMS can make use of PagerDuty, this is done by utilizing an API key and Integraton Key.
+KartsNMS can make use of PagerDuty, this is done by utilizing an API key and Integraton Key.

 API Keys can be found under 'API Access' in the PagerDuty portal.